 I remember-ring seeing double, left and right eye living on their own.

-I remember-ring Left hand trying to kill Snippy, right up to the point when I smooshed into the ground and something on the left side of my head broke off.
+I remember-ring Right arm still trying to kill Snippy, right up to the point when I smooshed into the ground and something on the side of my head broke off.

 He is a boobish slug, but he not worth it.